Eating Disorder Treatment Programs

 A licensed therapist from the Clinical Assessment team conducts thorough interviews with patients, family members, and current treatment providers, and reviews medical records during the pre-admission assessment phase.
 Once the data has been collected, each case is reviewed by an admission team that includes Eating Recovery Center’s Chief Medical Officer, Chief Clinical Officer and the Clinical Directors of Adult and Child and Adolescent Services.
 This process ensures that each patient benefits the expertise of Eating Recovery Center’s most senior clinicians in placing them at the right level of care, identifying important treatment goals and assigning them to a treatment team that will meet their needs.

-Intervention—The rigorous pre-admission assessment phase supports the development of an individualized, developmentally appropriate treatment plan, which is delivered by a team consisting of a psychiatrist, psychotherapist, family therapist, dietitian, nurse, case manager, aftercare coordinator and internist.
+Intervention—The rigorous pre-admission assessment phase supports the development of an individualized, developmentally appropriate treatment plan, which is delivered by a team consisting of a psychiatrist, psychotherapist, family therapist, dietitian, nurse, case manager, alumni coordinator and internist.
 The multidisciplinary treatment team’s first priority is to ensure that patients are medically and psychiatrically safe.
 Consequently, early intervention efforts generally seek to help patients find relief from these symptoms.

 During this phase of treatment, the team will deliver nutritional, medical and psychiatric interventions, as well as individual and group therapy grounded in the principles of Acceptance and Commitment Therapy (ACT), Dialectical Behavioral Therapy (DBT), Cognitive Behavioral Therapy (CBT) and Family-Based Therapy grounded (FBT).
 The treatment team meets on a daily basis to review patient progress, and meets once a week with the patient to review their overall treatment plan.
 All clinical staff office on the floors where patients reside to facilitate open communication and frequent interaction.